Spalletti: I don't know Totti's future plans

-Luciano Spalletti is not sure whether Roma great Francesco Totti will farewell the Serie A club ahead of this weekend's season finale.
+Luciano Spalletti is not sure whether Roma great Francesco Totti will bid farewell to the Serie A club ahead of this weekend's season finale.

 Roma's final match of the season against Genoa on Sunday is a sell out in the Italian capital, with Totti expected to feature for the last time.